xwmx/nb/README.md

 [example/demo/1] Title One
 ```

-Items in folders can be idenitified by the folder name and id relative
+Items in folders can be idenitified using the folder's relative
-path followed by the id, title, or filename of the item:
+path built using either folder ids or names, followed by the id,
+title, or filename of the item:

 ```bash
 # list item 1 ("Title One", one.md) in the example/demo/ folder